 Students in the Adult Services Certificate of Specialization program have the opportunity to increase their knowledge of the older adult and the agencies that provide services for this expanding population.
 No prior degree is required to enroll in this program.
 This program offers classes in a format to meet the needs of the nontraditional student.
 For students interested in residential care facilities work, it is recommended to also take a course in general psychology and introduction to sociology.

 The Long-Term Care Administrator certificate is designed for students with a prior degree who plan to sit for Nursing Home Administrator licensure.
 Students must meet the Iowa Board of Examiners for Nursing Home Administrator equivalency requirements, which include verification of a four-year degree.

 The Long-Term Care Administrator-Practicum certificate is designed for students who need 12 credits of practicum in a Long-Term care facility to meet the Iowa Board of Nursing Home Administrators eligibility requirements for the NAB exam.

 The Gerontology Specialist certificate is designed for individuals working with our growing older population.
 The goal is to increase knowledge and understanding of the aging process and how to better relate to the older adult.
 The certificate will consist of eight one-credit courses on the web with face-to-face seminars, offered to a cohort group, over a two-semester period.

 Applied Behavior Analysis Assistant Certificate

-Use any of the links on the left of the page to browse through our programs or find contacts for more information about Aging Services Management.
+Use any of the links above or on the left of the page to browse through our programs or find contacts for more information about Aging Services Management.